Postage stamps and postal history of Somalia: Traditional postage

 In early 1991, the Somali Postal Service had 100 post offices, with a total staff of between 1,665 and 2,165 personnel.
 The national postal infrastructure was later completely destroyed during the civil war, with Somali Postal officially suspending operations in October 1991.
 Residents subsequently had to turn to traditional methods of dispatching parcels and letters.
 They also communicated via handwritten letters sent through acquaintances and mobile and email messaging services.

 Postage stamps continued to be produced illegally internationally during the war, although their subject matter suggests they were designed for external collectors.

 Somali Postal Service

-In November 2013, international postal services officially resumed.
-The Universal Postal Union is now assisting the reestablished Somali Postal Service to develop its capacity, including providing technical assistance and basic mail processing equipment.
+In November 2013, international postal services partially resumed.
+Posts worldwide can send mail to Somalia using Dubai as a hub, following an agreement with the United Arab Emirates and its postal operator, Emirates Post.
+For 23 years (since 1990), Somalia has been isolated from the international postal community, in the absence of any formal means to send mail there.
+The Universal Postal Union began assisting the reestablished Somali Postal Service to develop its capacity, including providing technical assistance and hoped to provide some basic mail processing equipment to the Somali Post, including tables, postal bags, postal boxes and delivery tricycles.
+In 2013, there was only one general post office in the capital and some 25 staff.
 In October 2014, the Ministry of Posts and Telecommunications also relaunched postal delivery from abroad.
 The postal system is slated to be implemented throughout the country via a new postal coding and numbering system.
+This was just for inbound mail from abroad.
 According to the Minister of Posts and Telecommunications Mohamud Ibrihim Adan, the relaunch's next phase will enable local residents to send letters to acquaintances overseas.

+On July 28, 2025, the Ministry of Communications and Technology of the Federal Government of Somalia has officially resumed operations of the national postal service, ending a 36-year suspension.
+The reactivation took place at Aden Abdulle International Airport.
+Since May 1, 2025, Somalia has taken over direct management of incoming and outgoing international mail through a mail exchange center in Mogadishu.

+At this time, it is yet to be seen what postage stamps will be produced for Somalia.
+Due to the latest announcements by the Somalia Ministry of Communications and Technology, the validity of all postage stamps in the name of Somalia produced from 1991 to April of 2025 is in question.
+This is because of multiple statements made by the officials stating that the national postal service of Somalia was in suspension for near 36 years.